iamobservable/open-webui-starter/README.md

 **Speech in English**

-Generates English speach from a speaker with an English accent.
+Generates English speech from a speaker with an English accent.

 ```sh
 curl -X POST "http://localhost:5050/v1/audio/speech" \